 For taxable years beginning on or after January 1, 2008, every pass-through entity doing business in the Commonwealth and having taxable income derived from Virginia sources must withhold and pay Virginia income tax on behalf of each of its nonresident owners, unless the entity or the owner meets one of the exceptions described below.
-(If an owner was a nonresident owner for only a portion of the taxable year, the income allocated to such owner must be prorated by the number of days of residence outside of Virginia in order to determine the amount on which the withholding tax must be paid).
-The tax is equal to 5 % of the share of taxable income from Virginia sources that is allocable to each nonresident owner.
+(If an owner was a nonresident owner for only a portion of the taxable year, the income allocated to such owner must be prorated by the number of days of residence outside of Virginia in order to determine the amount on which the withholding tax must be paid.)
+The tax is equal to 5% of the share of taxable income from Virginia sources that is allocable to each nonresident owner.
 In determining the amount of tax, the entity may apply any tax credits that pass through to nonresident owners, but the tax liability of any nonresident owner may not be reduced to less than zero.
-To avoid penalties, the payment must be equal to at least 90 percent of the withholding tax liability reported on Form 502.
+To avoid penalties, the payment must be equal to the lesser of: 90% of the withholding tax liability reported for the current taxable year; or 100% of the withholding tax liability reported for the previous taxable year, provided the return for the previous year covered a 12-month period and reflected a withholding tax liability.

 Due Date for Payment: Payment of the withholding tax is due by the original due date for filing Form 502 (i.e., April 15 for a calendar year return).
-The automatic six-month filing extension for Form 502 does not apply to the withholding tax payment.
+The automatic 6 month filing extension for Form 502 does not apply to the withholding tax payment.
 If the entity chooses to use the automatic filing extension for Form 502, the withholding tax payment must be submitted on Form 502W no later than the original due date for filing.

-Penalties and Interest: If a pass-through entity subject to the withholding tax requirement fails to make a timely payment, or fails to pay at least 90% of the tax due for its nonresident owners by the original due date, penalties may apply.
+Penalties and Interest: If a pass-through entity subject to the withholding tax requirement fails to pay the minimum tax amount described above by the original due date, penalties may apply.
 The penalties are computed in the same manner as the extension penalty and late payment penalty, for individual income taxes.
 The late filing penalty is computed in the manner prescribed under Va.
-Code §58.1-394.1.
+Code § 58.1-394.1.

-If Form 502 is filed within the six-month extension period, but less than 90% of the tax was paid by the original due date, the extension penalty will apply.
-The extension penalty is imposed at the rate of 2% per month or part of month on the balance of the tax due from the due date through the date the return is filed, to a maximum of 12% of the tax due.
+If Form 502 is filed within the 6 month extension period, but the required minumum withholding tax amount was not paid by the original due date, the extension penalty will apply.
+The extension penalty is imposed at the rate of 2% per month or part of month on the balance of the tax due from the due date through the date the return is filed, up to a maximum of 12% of the tax due.

-If Form 502 is filed within the six-month extension period and full payment is not included with the return, the late payment penalty will apply.
-The late payment penalty is imposed at the rate of 6% per month from the date of filing through the date of payment, to a maximum of 30% of the tax due.
-If the entity fails to pay at least 90 % of the tax due by the original due date AND fails to make full payment with a return filed within the six-month extension period, both the extension penalty and the late payment penalty will apply.
+If Form 502 is filed within the 6 month extension period and full payment is not included with the return, the late payment penalty will apply.
+The late payment penalty is imposed at the rate of 6% per month from the date of filing through the date of payment, up to a maximum of 30% of the tax due.
+If the entity fails to pay the minmum tax amount required as described on the preceding page AND fails to make full payment with a return filed within the 6 month extension period, both the extension penalty and the late payment penalty will apply.
 The extension penalty will be imposed from the original due date through the date the return is filed, and the late payment penalty will begin to accrue on the day after the return is filed.